Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 `LightWalletEndpoint` is a new object to represent server information.
 Default values can be obtained from `LightWalletEndpoint.defaultForNetwork(ZcashNetwork)`

-`Synchonizer` no longer allows changing the endpoint after construction.
-Instead, construct a new `Synchonizer` with the desired endpoint.
+`Synchronizer` no longer allows changing the endpoint after construction.
+Instead, construct a new `Synchronizer` with the desired endpoint.

 Migration to Version 1.8 from 1.7
 --------------------------------------